-- In general we must know the response function, the probability distribution of induced pulse-heights for a given track impact - (Actually, we would like the inverse: the pdf for the track impact, given the pulseheights.
-But we can not get that from testbeam..) - The response function may vary from channel to channel and even vary in time.
+- In general we must know the response function, the probability distribution of induced pulse-heights for a given track impact - Actually, it would be lovely to know the inverse: the pdf for the track, given the pulse-heights.
+But we can not get that from test-beam..) - The response function may vary from channel to channel and even vary in time.
 It must be calibrated from data.

-Ex1: Lorentz angle and defects
+Lorentz angle and defects